Gleim Section Title

 An important consideration in deciding where to take the exam is continuing professional education (CPE) requirements.
 Most state boards require CPE to renew a license to practice.
 Many accountants take the CPA examination, obtain the experience necessary to become licensed to practice public accounting, subsequently leave public accounting, and do not maintain their CPE requirements.
 If you are not going to practice public accounting or do not need a license to practice public accounting, you may wish to sit for the CPA exam in a state that has a CPA certificate separate from its license to practice and where CPE requirements apply only to the license to practice.

 Seven jurisdictions (Alabama, Connecticut, Hawaii, Kansas, Montana, Nebraska, and Oklahoma) issue CPA certificates that are separate from the license to practice.
 Some of these states do not require public accounting experience to receive the CPA certificate, do not require CPE of their CPA certificate holders, and/or do not require residency to sit for the CPA exam.
 Contact the individual state board for more information.

 Go to www.gleim.com/states to access requirements for each Board of Accountancy.
 Then, call or check the website of the boards for those states in which you may want to be certified.
 Communicate your intentions and confirm your expectations in writing, i.e., separate CPA certificate, no experience required for CPA certificate, residency not required, CPE not required of certificate holders, etc.

 *Both domestic and international pass rates are included.

-**Pass rates for Q4 had not yet been released at time of printing.
+**Pass rates for Q3 and Q4 had not yet been released at time of printing.